Genie Energy Ltd. Reports Second Quarter 2019 Results

 ABOUT GENIE ENERGY LTD.

-Genie Energy Ltd. (NYSE: GNE, GNEPRA), is a global [CONSIDER WHETHER REFERRING TO GENIE AS "GLOBAL" IS A BIT MUCH] provider of energy services.
+Genie Energy Ltd. (NYSE: GNE, GNEPRA), is a global provider of energy services.
 The Genie Retail Energy division supplies electricity and natural gas primarily to residential and small business customers in the United States.
 The Genie Retail Energy International division supplies customers in Europe and Asia.
 The Genie Energy Services division includes Diversegy, a commercial brokerage and marketing services company, and Genie Solar Energy, a provider of solar generation systems.
 For more information, visit Genie.com.

 In this press release, all statements that are not purely about historical facts, including, but not limited to, those in which we use the words "believe," "anticipate," "expect," "plan," "intend," "estimate, "target" and similar expressions, are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 While these forward-looking statements represent our current judgment of what may happen in the future, actual results may differ materially from the results expressed or implied by these statements due to numerous important factors, including, but not limited to, those described in our most recent report on SEC Form 10-K (under the headings "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations"), which may be revised or supplemented in subsequent reports on SEC Forms 10-Q and 8-K. We are under no obligation, and expressly disclaim any obligation, to update the forward-looking statements in this press release, whether as a result of new information, future events or otherwise.